brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 - `view`: opt-in via the `enable_view` type trait
 - `sized_range`: opt-out via the `disable_sized_range` trait (itself problematic due to the double negative, see [@P1871R0])

 I don't think we need different mechanisms for each trait.
-I know Eric and Casey viewed having to have a type trait as a hack, but it's a hack around not having a language mechanism to express opt-in.
+I know Eric and Casey viewed having to have a type trait as a hack, but it's a hack around not having a language mechanism to express opt-in (see also [@P1900R0]).
 It's still the best hack we have, that's the easiest to understand, that's probably more compiler-efficient as well (overload resolution is expensive!)

 ## Hard to get correct